tbdsux/magna/README.md

 - **ManhwaTOP** *(https://manhwatop.com)*
 - **MangaPark** *(https://mangapark.net)* [!NOTE: Chapter Images are expiring returning `Error 410 Gone`, a fix will be committed soon.]

+## What is being scraped?
+**Manga/Manhwa/Manhua**
+- Title
+- Description
+- Image Banner
+- Site Chapter Links
+- Chapter Title
+- Chapter Images - these are the main content being read by a user or a reader

 #### Requests:
 - **All sites added above are NOT 100% sure to do job done perfectly!**
 - Scraped **mangas** are cached for **1 Hour**.